v-vong3/csulb/cecs_343/demo/patterns-demo/behavioral/repository/README.md

 ## Disadvantages

+* For every domain model needing a repository, there will be an additional object to maintain
 * Unable to facilitate complex (analysis) queries involving other domain models
-* Depending on implementation & technology limitations, Read queries may need to be loaded into memory first before additional filtering can take place
+* Depending on implementation & technology limitations, _Read_ queries may need to be loaded into memory first before additional filtering can take place
 * Not all domain models need the entire CRUD functionality set (i.e. Audit logs will rarely ever need Update or Delete).
-These scenarios means there will be many domain models that will either have unimplemented functionalities or implemented functionalities that are never used
+These scenarios will result in many domain models either have unimplemented functionalities or implemented functionalities that are never used